-For example, if you need about 2,000 calories a day, no more than 120 of them should come from saturated fats.
+For example, if you need about 2,000 calories a day, no more than 120 of them should come from saturated fat.

-That’s about 13 grams of saturated fats a day.
+That’s about 13 grams of saturated fat per day.

 What are alternatives to replace saturated fats in the foods I eat?To get the nutrients you need, eat a dietary pattern that emphasizes: